 As you gather resources and find interesting angles, you will begin to develop relevant content that is valuable to your audience.
 While you shouldn’t copy existing information, you can use Article Insights to help you plan, draft and research your topic.

 Now that I have identified the main elements to include in my content, I can begin diving in to write great website copywriting that my audience will love.

-To help this process, we should create a spreadsheet to outline the various terms that we want to use in the article.
+To help this process, we need to be aware of the on page optimization techniques to include within out writing.
+Creating a spreadsheet to outline the various terms that we want to use in the article is always helpful.
 This can be done by creating a quick spreadsheet that outlines basic information to help guide us, including:

 - The main topic to focus on.

 - The primary keyword(s).

 - Secondary keywords and LSI keywords to include.

 This spreadsheet will help keep your content focused throughout the entire process.
 You don’t necessarily need this type of spreadsheet, but I have found that it cuts my content production process in half.

 Instead of relying on memory and jumping between different tabs, you can refer to this consolidated sheet to ensure your content meets the needs of your audience and will get found by search engines.